xftxyz2001/note-mscore/SpringBoot2.md

 1. Default properties (specified by setting SpringApplication.setDefaultProperties).
 2. @PropertySource annotations on your @Configuration classes.
 Please note that such property sources are not added to the Environment until the application context is being refreshed.
 This is too late to configure certain properties such as logging.* and spring.main.* which are read before refresh begins.
-3. Config data (such as application.properties files)
+3. Config data (such as application.properties files).【见：配置文件查找位置】
 4. A RandomValuePropertySource that has properties only in random.*.
 5. OS environment variables.
 6. Java System properties (System.getProperties()).